-Acquisition and divestiture-related charges primarily include merger and integration charges and costs associated with divestitures.
-Merger and integration charges include changes in fair value of contingent consideration, employee-related costs, contract termination costs and other integration costs.
+Acquisition and divestiture-related charges include merger and integration charges and costs associated with divestitures.
 Divestiture-related charges reflect transaction expenses, including consulting, advisory and other professional fees.

 A summary of our acquisition and divestiture-related charges is as follows: